 - Lease agreements

-As a rule of thumb, any document which supports or validates money in or money out of your business is considered to be a “financial record” and in line with the legal requirement to maintain proper books of account, these records should be organised and retained on file (for a period of at least 6 years).
+As a rule of thumb, any document which supports or validates money in or money out of your small business is considered to be a “financial record” and in line with the legal requirement to maintain proper sole trader bookkeeping, these records should be organised and retained on file (for a period of at least 6 years).

 What is the difference between Bookkeeping and Accounting?

 Bookkeeping is different to accounting.
-Bookkeeping is the recording & organisation of financial information, and forms the basis of your sole trader accounts, which in turn forms the basis of your annual tax return.
-Whereas accounting is the review, analysis and reporting on the financial information to ensure businesses remain compliant with accounting & tax rules, and to help businesses make better decisions by interpreting their financial information.
+Bookkeeping is the recording & organisation of financial information and forms the basis of your sole trader accounts, which in turn forms the basis of your annual tax return.
+Whereas accounting is the review, analysis and reporting on the financial information to ensure businesses remain compliant with accounting & tax rules, and to help sole trader businesses make better decisions by interpreting their financial information and self-assessment.

 Should I manually prepare my books or use a software?